mariocki/mariocki-osm-server/README.md

 curl https://download.geofabrik.de/europe/liechtenstein.poly -o ~/osm-maps/data/data.poly
 ```

-Then run:
+Then run this, this will create a postgis database server and start importing the data into the database.
 ```
 docker-compose up --build import
 ```

-If you want to be able to view whats in the database folder then:
+Once the import has completed if you want to be able to view whats in the database folder then:
 ```
 sudo adduser $SUDO_USER postgres sudo chown -R .postgres ~/osm-maps/gis